NatBrian/mochi-llm-pet/README.md

 python run.py
 ```

-If it can't reach the brain, the pet prints a friendly note and runs rule-based
+Only expose Ollama on a network you trust.
+If the pet can't reach the brain, it
-until the brain is back.
+prints a friendly note and runs rule-based until the brain is back.

 ---